🌟Pro features

 Dedicated IP

 A Dedicated IP is an IP address reserved exclusively for your use.
 It is not shared with other users, which helps avoid issues that can occur with shared access.
-Each Dedicated IP costs $14 per month (for volume discounts, please refer to the billing page).
+Each Dedicated IP costs $6 per month.
 You can purchase one or more based on your needs and assign them to your trading accounts.
 This is especially useful if you manage multiple accounts or need a consistent connection for compliance or operational reasons.

 This feature doesn't require a Pro account because the fee is already covered with the order of the dedicated IP.
 It can also be used with both Basic and Pro accounts.